 Hobbies – Mind/Body Balance

 I started my road to triathlon in 2016 by joining a local Endurance Racing Club (KMF).
-This is my 20 hour a week habit.
-During 2017, I completed Ironman Arizona.
-This is a 2.4 mile swim, 112 mile bike, and 26.2 mile run accomplished under 17:00:00 hours.
+This is now my 20 hour a week habit.
+I’ve had the opportunity to complete two full ironman races (Arizona 2017, Florida 2018) and a multitude of other distances.

-Joe Jimenez coached me as a four national runner-ups in the USA Boxing Ringside Tournament (178#).
+Joe Jimenez coached me as a time four national runner-ups in the USA Boxing Ringside Tournament (@178#).

 I have a unique opportunity to donate my time to my hobby.
 I spend time during the year helping teach citizens, officers, and military personnel how to defend themselves in a hostile world.